dev-prakhar/prakhar.github.io/_posts/2020-12-27-things-you-should-consider-before-joining-your-next-company.md

 As an individual, your main goal at working in an organsiation (be it be small or big organisation) is **growth** on personal and professional level.
 For freshers, just coming out of college, an organisational environment could be very overwhelming.
 Choosing a wrong organisation could have a negative effect on their professional life.

-> John Doe got out of college.
+> Peter Parker got out of college.
 He had offers from different companies.
 He chose a company with the biggest brand name and compensation.
-> Now, John Doe started working there.
+> Now, Peter Parker started working there.
 A lot of huge systems, a lot of tools he never heard.
 He doesn't like the work he does here.
 It's just writing APIs.
 > He wants to work on some systems, he wants to learn how the infrastructure works in a huge organisation.
 Due to lack of experience, he thinks if such a big organisations is like this, then all the companies must be like this.

 There might be some people who think this is not how it works.
 But this is actually a real story that I got to know when I talked to one of my friends.